 “We’ll do it together,” Eun said.
 “You ready?”

 He took a deep breath, steeling himself.
-He didn’t know why the interface scared him, it just did.
-He was dimly aware of the piercing irony; he’d spent his entire life trying to break through the restrictive membranes established by society, but now, when he was faced with the possibility of reaching out and actually touching another dimension, he was goddamn terrified.
+He became aware of the piercing irony; he’d spent his entire life trying to break through society’s membranes, but now, when he was faced with the possibility of touching another dimension, he was goddamn terrified.

 “Peter?”
 Eun prodded.

 “Right,” he muttered.
 “Let’s do this.”
 He made himself take a step forward.
 His knees were shaking.
 So were his hands.

 “Come on, Peter.”
 Eun strolled up to it without hesitation.

 He gritted his teeth and kept going, forcing himself to take another step.
 He wanted to snap at her, but he was too focused on the brute mechanics of placing one foot in front of the other.